McDonaldisation, Masala McGospel and Om Economics: Overall usefulness

-Most scholars argue in the balance, that "McDonaldisation, Masala McGospel and Om Economics" is original and useful reading "for students of religion and culture in pluralist societies" as well as "media personnel and academicians involved in religious media studies, sociology of media and sociology of religion".
+Most scholars argue in the balance, that McDonaldisation, Masala McGospel and Om Economics is original and useful reading "for students of religion and culture in pluralist societies" as well as "media personnel and academicians involved in religious media studies, sociology of media and sociology of religion".
 Kannan indicates that the study is filled with "numerous directions in relation to further research on a topic to which little attention has generally been paid in the past".
-Indian historian, Vincent Kumaradoss draws attention to James' unique and somewhat provocative assertions in the book such as the 'full circle accommodation' assertion, which explores the "inspirational linkages" of the two faiths—the idea that just as Hinduism earlier influenced aspects of Charismatic Christian practices, Charismatic theology is now returning to India, through the airwaves with increased intensity and even toxicity.
+Indian historian, Vincent Kumaradoss draws attention to James' unique and somewhat provocative assertions in the book such as the 'full circle accommodation' assertion, which explores the "inspirational linkages" of the two faiths - the idea that just as Hinduism earlier influenced aspects of Charismatic Christian practices, Charismatic theology is now returning to India, through the airwaves with increased intensity and even toxicity.
 Khorana concludes her review with the following assessment: "[The Study] contributes significantly to cross-cultural religious studies and it can also serve as a useful model for examining the televisual presence of other non-Hindu faiths in India, and for considering how they interact with both the local Hindu mainstream and their global and diasporic arms".

+The author

+James is an Adjunct Lecturer in media, culture, politics, and religion.

+James followed this book with Transnational Religious Movements: Faith's Flows which was published in 2017.
+The book looks at how world religions have become involved with politics, economics and welfare.

+James also edited and wrote the introductory chapter and conclusion to The Internet and the Google Age which was published in 2014.